osu-mist/es-cluster-demo/readme.md

-# Create an Elastic Search Cluster on CentOS7
+# Create an Three-node Elastic Search Cluster on CentOS7

 # Usage